 Carbon filters work well in eliminating chlorine and chloramines, and are also capable of filtering chlorine and chloramines.
 However, unlike sediment cartridge filters, they are susceptible to being clogged up by these dirty substances which rapidly wears out the filter media.
 If carbon filters are given the task to remove high levels of particles, then their performance and life-usage will be significantly diminished.
 Essentially, cartridge filters are much less costly to replace than carbon filters so it would be wise for your budget to make the steps that extend the life of your carbon filter.

-Ideal micron-size of your sediment cartridge filter?
+Ideal micron-size of your water filter cartridges?

 A micron is an acronym for micrometer, which is defined as one-millionth of a meter.
 Microns are used to determine the particle size that a certain filter is capable of filtering.
 A rating system is used to identify the exact number of microns that will be required for the filter to achieve desired results depending on the size of sediments needing to be eliminated from your water source.